 What is the Conservation Futures Program?

-The 1994 adoption of the Spokane County Conservation Futures program began with a property tax assessed for each home in the county.
-This (up-to) 6-cent tax is levied per $1000 of property value, subject to the levy-lid of 1% per year; a home assessed at $100,000 would generate a tax of $6.00 at this levy rate.
-This tax money is earmarked solely for the acquisition of property and development rights to benefit wildlife, conserve natural resources, increase passive recreation and educational opportunities, and improve the quality of life for area residents.
-Fifteen percent of the Conservation Futures money is dedicated toward maintaining, protecting and enhancing these properties in perpetuity.
+This tax money is solely for the acquisition of property and development rights to benefit wildlife, conserve natural resources, increase passive recreation and educational opportunities, and improve the quality of life for area residents.
+Fifteen percent of the annual Conservation Futures levy revenue is dedicated toward maintaining, protecting and enhancing these properties in perpetuity.

 How do I nominate property for Conservation Futures?